-Riede or Lage (also Hollstoand'l) in the community Dürnstein in the Lower Austrian winegrowing area Wachau, The name derives from Middle High German "holin" (hollow).
-The name refers to the probably oldest name of a vineyard in the Wachau in 1019.
-By "the hollow stone" is meant an area at the foot of Höherecks, which has specified together with the Watstein the border of the village Dürnstein.
-It is the slope foot area between the vineyard Kellerberg and the Riede Höhereck.
+Riede or location (also Hollstoand'l) in the community Dürnstein in the Lower Austrian wine region Wachau, The name derives from the Middle High German "holin" (hollow).
+The name refers to what is probably the oldest name for a reed in the Wachau 1019.
+By "the hollow stone" is meant an area at the foot of the higher corner, which together with the Watstein indicated the boundary of the village of Dürnstein.
+It is the slope foot area between the reed Kellerberg and the Riede Höhereck.

-The south-facing partly terraced Vineyards at 206 to 253 meters above sea level point to 41% slope Tilt on and cover 4.5 hectares of vineyards on deep, mixed with alluvial soil.
-In the terraced areas, the Gföhl gneiss forms the starting material for soil formation, while in the flat vineyards at the foot of the slope, the vines are rooted in translocated, weathered and somewhat decalcified loess.
-Here are the varieties Green Valtellina and Riesling cultured.
-A Riesling from this vineyard was presented on 15 May 1955 on the occasion of the signing of the Austrian State Treaty in the Vienna Belvedere.
-As further wines thereby the Dürnsteiner brand wines Flohhaxn and stone's throw proffers.
-Shares in the vineyard, for example, have the wineries Alzinger.
+Some of them face south terraced Vineyards at 206 to 253 meters above sea level have a slope of up to 41% Tilt and cover 4.5 hectares of vineyards on deep soils mixed with alluvial land.
+In the terraced areas, the Gföhler gneiss forms the starting material for the soil formation, while in the flat vineyards at the base of the slope the vines are rooted in rearranged, weathered and somewhat decalcified loess.
+Here are mainly the varieties Green Valtellina and Riesling cultured.
+A Riesling from this reindeer was served on May 15, 1955 on the occasion of the signing of the Austrian State Treaty in the Vienna Belvedere.
+Other wines include the Dürnsteiner brand wines Flohhaxn and stone's throw proffers.
+The wineries, for example, have shares in the vineyard Alzinger.
 Hutter Fritz.
 Pichler Franz Xaver.
 Prague and Schmidl Theresa,

 Picture: © Robert Herbst POV